Toddlers Brighten Up St Andrews Court

 Youthful exchange brings smiles – and positive PR for care project.

-Tiny tots have been visiting older people in care as part of an innovative project to help keep both generations active.
+TINY tots have been visiting older people in care as part of an innovative project to help keep both generations active, social care PR.

 Housing and care specialist Bield is leading the way in innovation after coming up with another novel way to enhance the lives of its service users.